 That first clause really spoke to me.
 Could I possibly do one more thing?
 I mean, I study the scriptures every day, but this challenge would definitely require more time than the 30-40 minutes I usually devote to daily scripture study.
 But that promise—that the heavens would open for me, and that the Lord would bless me with increased inspiration and revelation—was something I wanted and felt compelled to seek, so I pulled my bookmark from 2nd Nephi and started back on page one.

-I wasn’t specifically asking for inspiration and revelation for Jest Kept Secret in this quest, but almost right away, I started to recognize all the little ways that the Lord was opening the heavens for me and my blog.
-(But don’t worry if you’re not a blogger—they apply to you, too!)
+I wasn’t specifically asking for inspiration and revelation for the aforementioned assignment from the Lord, but almost right away, I started to recognize all the little ways that He was opening the heavens for me and my project.

 Go Build a Boat